RashmiDulmini/SmartFlow/README.md

-# SmartFlow
-Track and monitor daily water consumption using IOT

 # SmartFlow - IoT-Enabled Smart Water Faucet System

 SmartFlow is an IoT-enabled smart water monitoring system that integrates a **water flow sensor** with a **Flutter-based mobile application**.
 This system tracks water consumption in real-time, providing insights into daily usage and allowing users to monitor consumption trends.